alexbarksdale/ReactPractice/NOTES.md

 # React Refs (DOM)

 -   Create refs in the constructor, assign them to instance variables, then pass to a JSX element as a prop

+# Anchor Tags in React === BAD

+-   Using href sends a response with a .html file, the browser then dumps the old HTML file it was showing which includes all of the React/Redux state data

+# Router

+-   BrowserRouter: Uses everything after the TLD | localhost:3000/example
+-   HashRouter: Uses everything after a # as the path | localhost:3000/#/example
+-   MemoryRouter: Doesn't use the URL to track navigation | localhost:3000/